Washington, D.C. Tour Requests

-NOTE: It is always at the discretion of the tour institutions to confirm or decline a tour.
+NOTE: It is always at the discretion of the tour institution to confirm or deny a tour request.
 Senator Paul's office cannot guarantee tours.
-Tours are confirmed or denied based on the number of requests each attraction receives.

-Tour Summary: The tour includes visits to the State Dining Room, the Red Room, the Blue Room, the Green Room, and the East Room.
+Tour Summary: The tour includes visits to the State Dining Room, Red Room, Blue Room, Green Room and East Room.

 Address: 1600 Pennsylvania Ave, NW

 Closest Metro Stop: McPherson Square (Blue and Orange lines)

 Availability: Tuesday-Thursday from 7:30 A.M. -11 A.M., Friday and Saturday 7:30 A.M. - 1:30 P.M. (excluding federal holidays).
 The White House Visitor's Office will have final say in the date and time of the tour.

 How to Request a Tour: The White House will grant tour requests on a first-come, first-served basis.
 Once the tour request is submitted to the White House the number of individuals in any group may not be increased.
 In the past, groups who have submitted a tour request multiple months in advance have had the most success.
 Each group will need to submit a list of participants to our office.
 The list should include the following for each participant: Last name, first name, middle initial, date of birth, social security number, citizenship, country of origin, gender, state and city.
 This list must be received a minimum of 21 days prior to the requested tour date.